-- Providers of v very large online platforms shall publish the reports referred to in Article 1.
-13, including the information referred to in Article 23 within six months from the date of application referred to in Article 25(4), and thereafter every six months. - 2.
-In addition to the reports provided for in Article 13, including the information referred to in Article 23, providers of very large online platforms shall make publicly available and transmit to the Digital Services Coordinator of establishment and the Commission, at least once a year and within 30 days following the adoption of the audit implementing report provided for in Article 28(4): - (a) a report setting out the results of the risk assessment pursuant to Article 26; - the related risk mitigation measures identified and implemented pursuant to Article (b) 27; - (c) the audit report provided for in Article 28(3); - (d) the audit implementation report provided for in Article 28(4).
+- Providers of v-Very large online platforms shall publish the reports referred to in Article 13, including the information referred to in Article 23 within six months from the date of application referred to in Article 25(4), and thereafter every six months. - 1a.The reports pursuant to paragraph 1 shall also detail the human resources dedicated by the provider of very large online platforms to content moderation and processing complaints pursuant to Article 17 and shall specify the specialist and linguistic expertise of the staff, as well as the training and support given to such staff. - 2.
+In addition to the reports provided for in Article 13, including the information referred to in Article 23, providers of very large online platforms shall make publicly available and transmit to the Digital Services Coordinator of establishment and the Commission, at least once a year and within 30 days following the adoption of the audit implementing report provided for in Article 28(4): - (a) a report setting out the results of the risk assessment pursuant to Article 26; - (b) the related risk mitigation measures identified and implemented pursuant to Article 27; - (c) the audit report provided for in Article 28(3); - (d) the audit implementation report provided for in Article 28(4).